1 About

 labs(x = "Time of day",

-y = "Mean renewables (MW)",
+y = "Mean % renewables (%)",

 caption = rmdParams$plotCap)

-Mean renewable generation by year and season
+Mean half-hourly renewable generation by year and season

 ggplot2::ggplot(gbGenMix_dt, aes(x = RENEWABLE, y = GENERATION)) +